 Certain shareholders, including an Authorized Participant, a third-party investor, a Fund's adviser or an affiliate of a Fund's adviser, a market maker, or another entity, may from time to time own or manage a substantial amount of Fund shares or may invest in a Fund and hold its investment for a limited period of time.
 These shareholders may also pledge or loan Fund shares (to secure financing or otherwise), which may result in the shares becoming concentrated in another party.
 There can be no assurance that any large shareholder or large group of shareholders would not redeem their investment or that the size of a Fund would be maintained.
 Redemptions of a large number of Fund shares by these shareholders may adversely affect the Fund's liquidity and net assets.
-To the extent a Fund permits redemptions in cash, these redemptions may force a Fund to sell portfolio securities when it might not otherwise do so, which may negatively impact the Fund's NAV, have a material effect on the market price of the shares and increase the Fund's brokerage costs and/or accelerate the realization of taxable income and/or gains and cause the Fund to make taxable distributions to its shareholders earlier than the Fund otherwise would have.
+To the extent a Fund's NAV, have a material effect on the market price of the shares and increase the Fund's brokerage costs and/or accelerate the realization of taxable income and/or gains and cause the Fund to make taxable distributions to its shareholders earlier than the Fund otherwise would have.
 In addition, under certain circumstances, non-redeeming shareholders may be treated as receiving a disproportionately large taxable distribution during or with respect to such tax year.
-A Fund also may be required to sell its more liquid Fund investments to material endemption, in which case the Fund's remaining assets may be less liquid, more volatile, and more difficult to price.
-To the extent these large shareholders may account for a large percentage of the trading volume for the shares of a Fund and may, therefore, have a material upward or downward effect on the market price of the shares.
+A Fund also may be required to sell its more liquid Fund investments to mate a large redemption, in which case the Fund's remaining assets may be less liquid, more volatile, and more difficult to price.
+To the extent these large shareholders transact in shares on the secondary market, such transactions may account for a large purchases of Fund shares of a Fund and may, therefore, have a material upward or downward effect on the market price of the shares.
 In addition, large purchases of Fund shares of a Fund and may, therefore, have a material upward or downward effect on the market price of the shares.
-In addition, large purchases of Fund shares may a
+In addition, large purchases of Fund shares may adversely affect a Fund's performance to the extent that the Fund is delayed in investiment returns.